 Naoise Mac Sweeney

-I'm Professor of Greek Archaeology at the University of Vienna.
+I am a professor of Greek archeology at the University of Vienna.
 My research focuses on the construction of identity and cultural interaction.
-I am especially interested in the making of communities – not only their physical formation through landscape and architecture but also their social formation through cultural practice and conceptual formation through the construction of identity.
-I am a 2015 Philip Leverhulme Prize Winner.
-My work to date has focused on these topics from the Iron Age to Classical periods in the ancient Greek world and Anatolia, in particular on Greek cities Ionia and Cilicia but also on Troy and myths of the Trojan War.
-My current project expands the geographical frame, considering migration and mobility around the Mediterranean in the Iron Age.
-I am also interested in wider engagement with antiquity and the politics of reception and heritage.
-I passionately believe that those of us who study the past also have a responsibility to the present.
+I am especially interested in the making of communities in their physical formation through landscape and architecture, their social formation through cultural practice and their conceptual formation through the construction of identity.
+I was a 2015 Philip Leverhulme Prize winner.
+My work to date has focused on these topics from the Iron Age to the classical period in the ancient Greek world and Anatolia, in particular the Greek cities of Ionia and Cilicia but also Troy and the myths of the Trojan War.
+My current project expands the geographic frame, considering migration and mobility around the Mediterranean in the Iron Age.

 EXPs by Naoise Mac Sweeney